How to engineer a quantum wavefunction: Conclusion

-This paper has provided the first philosophical investigation of the epistemology of the novel experimental scientific practice of `wavefunction engineering'.
-Wavefunction engineering relies upon regularity between quantum systems which exemplify the same empirical type, despite having different material constitution.
-We have argued that, in such contexts, limited empirical access to both source and target system can be leveraged into external validation of analogue simulations by the independently established confidence in quantum theory.
+This paper has provided the first philosophical investigation of the epistemology of the novel experimental scientific practice of analogue quantum simulation.
+This practice can be understood as `wavefunction engineering' since it relies on both systems exemplifying the same empirical quantum type: despite having different material constitution, the same quantum wavefunction can be used to accurately represent both systems in a relevant regime.
+We have argued that, in such contexts, limited empirical access to both source and target system can be leveraged to external validation of analogue simulations by the independently and empirically established confidence in the validity of quantum theory in both systems.
+Crucial here is appeal to a quantum uniformity principle that can be understood as a meta-principle for modelling practice.
+As the practice of wavefunction engineering and analogue experimentation continues to thrive the form and strength of such patterns of inference will become increasingly relevant to scientific practice and thus, we trust, to the philosophy of the scientific method.

 One might wonder where the bulk of the work is done in this argument: On the one hand there is the underlying, but broad, uniformity principle, and on the other hand there is the specific, but narrow, empirical evidence for the validity of the model due to direct observation.
 Specifically, one might ask whether the uniformity principle is adding a quantitative or a qualitative difference to the argument.
 After all, it is standard practice to confirm models by performing experiments in restricted parameter regimes.
-We argue that the difference is qualitative -- we would not be able to conclude the broad validity of the simulation model in \emph{both} source and target system across the entire parameter regime of interest if we were not very confident in the validity of the modelling framework.
-In contrast, in a standard experiment, we are confident that the same model is valid if two systems have the same material constitution.
+We argue that the difference is qualitative: we would not be able to conclude the broad validity of the simulation model in \emph{both} source and target system across the entire parameter regime of interest if we were not very confident in the validity of the modelling framework.